Michel Fourniret: Murders

-On 11 December 1987, Fourniret and Olivier drove, in separate vehicles, to Auxerre.
-Seeing 17-year-old Isabelle whom the couple had seen a day or two earlier and were walking home from school, Olivier stopped to ask Laville to join her in the car and give her directions, which Laville agreed to do.
+On 11 December 1987, Fourniret and Olivier drove in separate vehicles to Auxerre.
+Seeing 17-year-old Isabelle Laville walking home from school, a girl the couple had seen a day or two earlier and were targeting, Olivier stopped to ask her to join her in the car and give her directions, which Laville agreed to do.
 Driving down the road, Olivier reached the spot where Fourniret was standing with his car, pretending it had broken down.
 After Olivier, as planned, pretended to offer him a lift, he got into her car.
-Fourniret choked Laville with a piece of rope, before Olivier sedated her with Rohypnol.
+Fourniret choked Laville with a piece of rope before Olivier sedated her with Rohypnol.
 The couple brought the girl to their home in Saint-Cyr-les-Colons, where Fourniret raped and strangled her.
 They threw Laville's body down a disused well in Bussy-en-Othe.
 Her remains were recovered from the well more than eighteen years later, on 11 July 2006.